sawickiap/WinFontRender/README.md

 ## Prerequisites

 - The library is written in object-oriented C++.
 No advanced template trickery is used, but some C++11 features may appear.
 - It has form of a single file "WinFontRender.h", which you can just copy to your project.
-Everything else is example usage code, documentation, license etc.
+Everything else is example usage code and documentation.
 - It is based on slightly modified MIT license, so it's free to use in any projects, including closed-source, proprietary, and commercial.
 See [LICENSE](LICENSE) for details.
-- It depends only on standard C and C++ library (including some STL) and Windows.h.
+- It depends only on standard C and C++ library (including some basic STL - `std::vector`, `std::wstring`) and WinAPI (Windows.h).
 - It is agnostic to graphics API.
 It only provides CPU buffer with data that you need to upload to the GPU as a texture, and fills your CPU buffer with data that you need to render as vertex and index buffer.
-It is your responsibility to do actual rendering using graphics API of your choice, whether it's Direct3D 9, 11, 12, OpenGL, or Vulkan.
+It is your responsibility to do actual rendering using API of your choice, whether it's Direct3D 9, 11, 12, OpenGL, or Vulkan.
 - It uses a font installed in the system, based on given name and other parameters (e.g. "Arial", size = 32, bold).
 It cannot load fonts from existing textures or standalone font files.
 If you need the latter, [FreeType](https://www.freetype.org/) is a popular library for this.
 - It is intended for usage on Windows.
-No other platforms are supported.
+Linux, MacOS, Android, or any other platforms are supported.
-- It is tested in Visual Studio, 64-bit configuration.
-Theoretically it should work with 32-bit configuration or with other compilers.
+- It is developed tested in Microsoft Visual Studio 2017 in 64-bit configuration.
+Theoretically it should work in 32-bit configuration or with other compilers.
 - It uses Unicode strings, like `const wchar_t*` or `std::wstring`.
-If you prefer ANSI or UTF-8, I'm sorry, you're out of luck.
+If you prefer ANSI or UTF-8, you need to convert them, e.g. using WinAPI function `MultiByteToWideChar`.
-- Sample project is included that demonstrates usage of the library in a simple Direct3D 11 application:
+- Example project is included that demonstrates usage of the library in a simple Direct3D 11 application:

   ![Sample application](README_files/SampleScreenshot.png "Sample application")